 But what if instead of just combatting the anxious, negative thoughts….we CHANGED them completely?

 I want to introduce and encourage you all to work on combating your anxiety by becoming PROnoid.

 No, no…not paranoid.
 PROnoid.

-Being PROnoid is something that was introduced to me when I was watching a video podcast on which a man name Charlie Jabaley (better known as Charlie Rocket) was the interviewee.
-Charlie is a self-made music industry mogul who now works in the inspiration industry after publicizing his weight loss journey, becoming a marathoner and Iron Man, a Nike athlete, and motivational speaker on topics such as behavior change, positive mental attitude, and eternal optimism.
+Being PROnoid is something that was introduced to me when I was watching a video podcast on which a man named Charlie Jabaley (better known as Charlie Rocket) was the interviewee.
+Charlie is a self-made music industry mogul who now works in the business of INSPIRATION after publicizing his weight-loss journey, becoming a marathoner and Iron Man, a Nike athlete, and motivational speaker on topics such as behavior change, positive mental attitude, and eternal optimism.

 Charlie was asked about his seemingly indomitable spirit and positive attitude.
 He went on to share that he’s adopted a mindset of PROnoia.

 So what exactly is PROnoia?

 Being PROnoid is essentially looking for the GOOD in any and every situation.
 Instead of walking into a room full of people and feeling insecure about your outfit, wondering what the group of people in the corner are whispering about you, or generally thinking of the worst possible things that could happen….what if you considered the best possible outcomes, looked on the bright side, and exuded a sense of confidence that everything will go your way?

 Easier said than done, right?
 But being PROnoid doesn’t have to be perfect and certainly doesn’t happen overnight like there’s a switch that’s been flipped in your head.